Quantum Monte Carlo simulations in the trimer basis: first-order transitions and thermal critical points in frustrated trilayer magnets: Arbitrary-basis QMC

 To sample from a Markov chain, we need an ergodic update for the configuration $\mathcal{C} = \{ \psi_0, \{\alpha_p\}\}$ that fulfills the detailed-balance criterion.
 A combination of two types of update is used widely in the context of the SSE.
 First, the diagonal update inserts or removes diagonal operators (in the computational basis) locally in the string $\{\alpha_p\}$~\cite{Sandvik1992}.
 Second, for the off-diagonal operators and the state $\psi_0$, global loop updates respecting the trace boundary condition on $\braket{\psi_\mathcal{L}|\psi_0} \ne 0$ are employed~\cite{Syljuasen2002, Alet2005}.
 In general, directed-loop updates function as follows: starting from a given SSE configuration, two discontinuities are introduced at lattice site $i$ with operator index $p$.
 Referring to these discontinuities as the loop head and tail, the head is propagated stochastically through the SSE operator string until it meets with the tail.
 At this point the two discontinuities can annihilate each other again, leaving a loop along which the spin configuration has changed.

 The diagonal updates generalize readily to arbitrary bases, and so can be applied directly.
 For the directed-loop updates, however, the situation is more complicated.
-Here, the behavior of the loops is typically hand-crafted to a specific model by associating the possible discontinuities with physically intuitive operators.
+As noted above, approaches to date have tended to involve crafting the loops for each specific model by associating the possible discontinuities with physically intuitive operators.
 As an example, the operators $S^+$ and $S^-$ are used for spin systems in the conventional single-site $S^z$ basis.
 For local bases containing more than a single site, making this identification becomes increasingly difficult, because the number of basis states grows faster than the number of intuitive operators.
 An example from the dimer basis is the inclusion of the spin-difference operators, $\mathbf{D} = \mathbf{S}_1 - \mathbf{S}_2$, in addition to normal spin flips~\cite{Honecker2016,Wessel2017}.
-For the trimer basis and other large local bases, following this route would lead to even more complexity.
+For the trimer basis, spin-difference operators alone are not sufficient, a result we illustrate by expressing in terms of spin components the operator that flips both $l_{\Delta,12}$ and $m_\Delta$ simultaneously,

+While it may be possible to simplify such an expression, and to introduce abbreviations for its operators, it is apparent that the language of physical loop operators becomes increasingly complex in larger cluster bases.

-As an alternative we outline an abstract directed-loop update, which can be constructed canonically for any basis or model.
+The alternative route we introduce is an abstract directed-loop update scheme that can be constructed canonically for any basis or model.
 As a general starting point, we associate the discontinuities at the loop head and tail not with operators but with bijective functions or “actions,”

 which map the state before the discontinuity, $x$, to the state after the discontinuity, $a(x)$, both states being elements of the local (trimer or other arbitrary) computational basis, $\mathcal{B}$.
 In this picture, the equivalent of $S^+$ and $S^-$ for the single-spin $S^z$ basis would be the two actions $a^{\pm}: \ket{m} \mapsto \ket{m\pm 1}$, where $m$ denotes the $S^z$ eigenvalue.
 Note that the domain $X$ and image $Y$ of an action $a$ may not include all of the basis states, as is the case here for $a^+$ and the state $\ket{m=S}$.